 Depending on our perspective, and on factors such as the school’s curriculum and the syllabus of the class, we can conceptualise the content of the learners’ strengths and needs in various ways.
 What I encourage users of the framework to do is to find which frames of reference are more helpful for understanding how their classroom works, and use the focusing questions to identify the learners’ strengths and needs.

-If we take a communicative perspective (Canale & Swain, 1980), strengths and needs are defined as a function of how effectively, appropriately, and confidently learners can communicate.
+If we take a communicative perspective (Canale & Swain, 1980), we can define strengths and needs as a function of how effectively, appropriately, and confidently learners can communicate.
 Some of the things we need to find out are:

 - In what situations are learners most likely to use the target language?